![]() |

 New babies, after 6 days, have 6 to 8 wet diapers a day.
 The urine is pale yellow, clear and has no smell.
 Sometimes it is hard to tell if the diaper is wet.
 Wet diapers are usually heavier than dry ones.

-Information on "Breast-feeding Support after you Leave the Hospital" or "Discharge Guidelines for the Formula Feeding Baby" will be given to you while you are in hospital.
+Information on Breastfeeding Guidelines for the Newborn or Formula Feeding Guidelines for the Newborn will be given to you while you are in hospital.
 These will be helpful to review once you are home as well as the mother/baby wellness binder that you received during your preadmission appointment.

 Call your doctor or midwife if: